fredrik-j-lindberg/discord-social-bot/README.md

 ### Feats

 - Implement inactivity system:
-  - Step 1: Send member activity list to e.g. 106098921985556480 (Neylion) to test sending dms and checking that the activity works as expected
+  - ~~Step 1: Send member activity list to e.g. 106098921985556480 (Neylion) to test sending dms and checking that the activity works as expected~~
-    - Member activity should be based on latest message or latest reaction
+    - ~~Member activity should be based on latest message or latest reaction~~
-    - This should be opt in via the the guild config
+    - ~~This should be opt in via the the guild config~~
-  - Step 2: Draft a message to send to inactive members.
-Send it initially to Neylion to see if it works
+  - ~~Step 2: Draft a message to send to inactive members.
+Send it initially to Neylion to see if it works~~
-    - E.g. Once a week, send a message for those who haven't had any activity for the last 3 months or so
+    - ~~E.g. Once a week, send a message for those who haven't had any activity for the last 3 months or so~~
-    - Once the message is sent, the memberdata for the those who haven't had any activity should be updated with a "inactivity warning" timestamp
+    - ~~Once the message is sent, the memberdata for the those who haven't had any activity should be updated with a "inactivity warning" timestamp~~
-    - If the user sends a message or adds a reaction, the inactivity warning timestamp should be removed
+    - ~~If the user sends a message or adds a reaction, the inactivity warning timestamp should be removed~~
-  - Step 3: Draft a message to send to kicked members.
-Send it initially to Neylion to see if it works
+  - ~~Step 3: Draft a message to send to kicked members.
+Send it initially to Neylion to see if it works~~
-    - Should be sent 1 month after the inactivity warning timestamp was added
+    - ~~Should be sent 1 month after the inactivity warning timestamp was added~~
-    - Should include a link back to the server they were kicked from, to make it easy to re-join
+    - ~~Should include a link back to the server they were kicked from, to make it easy to re-join~~

-  Once the previous steps are confirmed to be working
+  Once the previous steps are confirmed to be working.
   - Step 4: Start sending the messages to actual members
+    - When sending a message to a user, a message should also be sent to the admin(s)
+    - When the admin message is implemented, remove the debug summary message thing as it will be redundant
   - Step 5: Implement the kick
+  - Step 6: Add tests for the feature before production "release" (as a feature that handles kicking is a high impact area)

+  Extras:
+  - Post the inactivity summary in a server channel
+  - Consider if we should have a way to exempt users from the inactivity check
-  - Step 6: Consider adding an "inactive" role to users who have received the warning
+  - Consider adding an "inactive" role to users who have received the warning

 - Requires message tracking: Send message to admin and/or user if user has not sent a message in X time
   - Should be opt in via guild config